GodingWal/FamFlixW/VOICE-PIPELINE-SUMMARY.md

 # Voice Pipeline Enhancement Summary

+> Note: This document includes legacy references to ElevenLabs from an earlier iteration.
+The system now uses the local Chatterbox TTS pipeline exclusively.
+The pipeline descriptions remain useful, but any ElevenLabs-specific steps are no longer active.

 ## Overview
 Enhanced the complete voice cloning pipeline from audio upload to ElevenLabs integration and database storage.